Otoe–Missouria Tribe of Indians: Government

-The tribe's chairman is John R. Shotton, currently serving a three-year term.
-Shotton has the distinction of being the youngest person to ever serve on the tribal council, being first elected when he was 29 years old.
+John R. Shotton is currently serving a three-year term.
+He was the youngest person to ever serve on the tribal council, being first elected when he was 29 years old.

 Economic development

 The tribe operates its own housing authority and issues tribal vehicle tags.
 They own two gas stations, two smoke shops, two financial services companies, and five casinos.
 The estimated annual economic impact of the Otoe–Missouria Tribe is $156.30 million.
 The Otoe–Missouria casinos are 7 Clans Paradise Casino in Red Rock; First Council Casino in Newkirk, and Lil' Bit of Paradise Casino—Chilocco, also in Newkirk; and Lil' Bit of Paradise Casino—Red Rock, in Red Rock.
 A new casino was opened in May 2016 in Perry, Oklahoma.
 The tribe also jointly operates a wind farm along with other tribes.

-In 2010, the tribe partnered with MacFarlane Group to create a tribal lender, named American Web Loan.
-The chair of the tribe, John Shotton, has said the company was an important financial asset for the tribe.
-In October 2016, the tribe acquired the MacFarlane Group for $200 million.
-Through this partnership, the tribe received around one percent of the revenue as a royalty payment.

-In July 2020, the United States Court of Appeals for the Third Circuit found that the tribe's payday lender could not compel arbitration to defeat a Racketeer Influenced and Corrupt Organizations Act lawsuit brought by borrowers because the choice of law clause in the loans had adopted only the tribe's own law.
-The company settled the class action lawsuit in 2021, which had alleged illegal predatory lending for $182 million, including $86 million in cash and $76 million in loan cancellation.

-On May 20, 2019, the NCUA presented a federal credit union charter to the Otoe-Missouria Federal Credit Union in Red Rock, Oklahoma.
-The Otoe-Missouria Federal Credit Union will serve approximately 4,200 members and employees of the Otoe-Missouria Tribe.
+On May 20, 2019, the National Credit Union Administration presented a federal credit union charter to the Otoe-Missouria Federal Credit Union in Red Rock, Oklahoma.
+The Otoe-Missouria Federal Credit Union will serve approximately 4,200 citizens and employees of the Otoe-Missouria Tribe.

 The Taylor Policy Group concluded that the tribe's efforts to diversify its economy resulted in a massive economic impact to Oklahoma and surrounding areas, including over $45 million in direct compensation to employees across the Tribe's various enterprises.